zvector/fate/README.md

 <a name="deferral" />
 # Deferral

-A **deferral** is a miniature state machine that encapsulates a response to the outcome of some future event.
+A **deferral** is a small state machine that encapsulates a response to the outcome of some future event.
 It is a fundamental unit of many types of asynchronous constructs, including flow-control devices [**pipeline**](#pipeline), which processes deferred operations as a sequence of continuations, [**multiplex**](#multiplex), which processes an array of operations in parallel by bundling multiple concurrent pipelines together, and interpreted [**procedures**](#procedure), which employ an array- and object-literal based syntax, as well as some familiar control structures, to process arbitrarily complex arrangements of asynchronous operations.

 <a name="deferral--background" />
 ## Background

-`Deferral` is an extension of the promise pattern, implementations of which have gained widespread attention in JavaScript recently: in early 2011 **jQuery** with version 1.5 added its own [Deferred](http://api.jquery.com/category/deferred-object/) object, which it both exposes and uses internally to power features such as `$.ajax`; this in turn was based largely on a similar [Deferred](http://dojotoolkit.org/api/1.6/dojo/Deferred) implementation in **Dojo** whose earliest form dates back to before the original 1.0 release, and itself inherits from earlier implementations in **MochiKit** and the **Twisted** framework in Python.

-In each case, a Deferred Object describes a future in terms of a binary proposition of success-versus-failure; `Deferral` can be readily understood as being essentially a multivalent version of this, with the ability to define one's own resolution states, to any number and depth.
+`Deferral` is an extension of the *promise pattern*, which commonly describes a **future** in terms of a binary proposition that will finally resolve to either a `success` state or a `failure` state. `Deferral` is essentially a multivalent version of this, providing the ability to define arbitrary resolution states, to any number and depth.

 <a name="deferral--overview" />
 ## Overview

 A deferral describes the interval between the “present” and one of several possible “futures”, which are presented as **states** of the deferral, arranged in a tree structure.
-Starting in the present, the deferral is considered to be in its **unresolved state**, and sometime later, the deferral will be transitioned into its **resolved state**, and specifically, one of its substates, which becomes that deferral's final **resolution state**.
+Starting in the present, the deferral is considered to be in its **unresolved state**, and sometime later, the deferral will be transitioned into its general **resolved state**, and specifically, one of that state’s substates, which becomes that deferral’s final **resolution state**.
 The deferral will then invoke all callbacks that have been registered to any state from the top-level resolved state down to the specific substate that is its resolution state.

 <a name="deferral--overview--responding-to-a-deferrals-resolution" />
 ### Responding to a deferral’s resolution